-- 8. All assets on site will be removed from site and sold at scrap value.
-No allowance has been made of the scrap value or the resale value of assets which may have a operational value. - 9.
-Prefabricated buildings to be dismantled and removed from site and sold. - 10.
-Any inert ceramics, such as bricks, concrete, gravel etc., that cannot be sold will be removed off site .
-Other inert waste, such as buried services which are more than 500 mm underground, will be deenergised and left in place. - 11.
-All electricity supply lines from the main incoming substation will be dismantled and removed. - 12.
-Air and water quality and subsidence will be monitored for at least 5 years after closure. - 13.
-Environmental monitoring and maintenance including reseeding and planting where necessary will be continued for at least 5 years after closure.
+- All assets on site will be removed from site and sold at scrap value.
+No allowance has been made for the scrap value or the resale value of assets which may have an operational value; - Prefabricated buildings will be dismantled, removed from site and sold; - Any inert ceramics, such as bricks, concrete, gravel etc. that cannot be sold will be removed from the site.
+Other inert waste, such as buried services which are more than 500mm underground, will be de-energised and left in place; - All electricity supply lines from the main incoming substation will be dismantled and removed; - Air quality, water quality and subsidence will be monitored for at least 5 years after closure; and - Environmental monitoring and maintenance including reseeding and planting where necessary will be continued for at least 5 years after closure.